Riccardo Chailly: Career

-Chailly made his debut with the Concertgebouw Orchestra, Amsterdam in 1985.
-From 1988 to 2004, Chailly was chief conductor of the Royal Concertgebouw Orchestra (RCO), where he dedicated himself to performances of the standard symphonic tradition, notably Anton Bruckner and Gustav Mahler, with which the orchestra made its name but also significantly broadened the repertoire with 20th century and contemporary music.
+Chailly made his debut with the Concertgebouw Orchestra, Amsterdam in January 1985.
+The orchestra announced his appointment as chief conductor in June 1985, effective with the 1988–1989 season.
+Chailly served as the orchestra's chief conductor from 1988 to 2004.
+In addition to performances of the standard symphonic tradition, notably Anton Bruckner and Gustav Mahler, he broadened the repertoire with 20th century and contemporary music.
 Among notable projects, Chailly led the 1995 Mahler Festival that celebrated the 100th anniversary of Mahler's first concert at the Concertgebouw.
 Chailly also conducted opera in Amsterdam, both at the RCO's annual Christmas Matinee concert as well as at De Nederlandse Opera (DNO), where his final opera production in Amsterdam was DNO's staging of Giuseppe Verdi's Don Carlo.
 One report stated that Chailly decided in 2002 to leave the RCO when, at his last contract negotiations, the orchestra offered him an extension for two years rather than five.